Last-mile delivery

 • Third-party retail stores

-Reducing the cost of the residential, e-commerce delivery
+Reducing the cost of residential, e-commerce delivery

 UPS access points

-Adding many new corporate stores means UPS’s access point strategy now supports locally-owned and large corporate retail stores.
+Adding many new corporate stores means UPS’s access point strategy now supports locally owned and large corporate retail stores.
 The benefit to the two retailer types is the opportunity to drive additional store foot traffic and new cross-over purchasing opportunities for the stores, which drives higher store revenue.

 UPS compensates the access point business entity for handling packages.
 UPS automatically redirects many of its undeliverable residential shipments to the closest access point for consumer pickup and also works with e-commerce shippers to actively offer access points as a direct-delivery option.